 With all the sugar in foods and a busy schedule, Pre-teens often put wear and tear on their dentition, and this can create apprehension for their caring parents.

-Mississauga children have a lot of contend with from their rigorous sports schedules and all the homework they have from our local schools.
+Mississauga children have a lot to contend with from their rigorous sports schedules and all their homework from our local schools.
 Hence, in their minds, care of their teeth can be one of the last priorities.
-St Lawrence Dentistry would like to work with you and your children to make sure they have healthy teeth during this important period of life and beyond.
+St. Lawrence Dentistry would like to work with you and your children to make sure they have healthy teeth during this critical period of life and beyond.

-His website is here: http://www.gaperio.com/
+Dr. Aboodi’s website is here: http://www.gaperio.com/

-For more information on correcting bad breath please visit us here:
+For more information on correcting “bad breath”, please visit us here:

 St. Lawrence Dentistry would like to be your child’s dentist for this period and beyond.
 We are committed to offering the best possible dental care for your child and your family.
 Please call us if you would like to visit our office.